Peoria Tribe of Indians of Oklahoma

 The Peoria Tribe of Indians of Oklahoma operates a drug-free workplace.

-- Must submit to and pass applicable drug test, TB test, and Physical.
+- May be required to submit to and pass applicable drug test and background check.

 - Adhere to all work rules, policies & procedures, and safety standards.